canonical/ubuntu-mir/README.md

 summary at the top).

 ```
-RULE: Since we sometimes have many such posts on one bug in case multiple
+RULE: Since we sometimes have many such posts on one bug, in case multiple
-RULE: packages are associated clearly state which one this is for.
+RULE: packages are associated, clearly state which one this is for.
 TODO: Review for Package: TBDSRC

 [Summary]